 Local television stations are also increasingly coming under ownership of new media conglomerates.
-As of this blog post, there are just over 30 owners of the nation’s 1000+ full-powered television stations.
+As of this blog post, there are just about 30 owners of the nation’s 1000+ full-powered television stations.

 Consolidation of station owners often means the survival of local stations in the face of dwindling ad dollars.
 However, it has raised questions about the diversity of voices behind the news.